christianepeters/homomorphic-encryption/helib.md

 I simplified the instructions in the HElib [INSTALL.md][HElib-install].
 I don't plan to run any huge computations.
 It's all about trying out the library.

-I worked both on a Linux machine (Ubuntu) and on a Mac.
+It works both on a MacBook Air (Retina, 13-inch, 2018) with MacOS Catalina installed and on a 7-year old Acer Aspire 7 running Ubuntu 20.04.

 ## HElib documentation